ctjh/ctjh.github.io/_tabs/about.md

 ## Who Am I?
 Hi!
 My name is Alice, or Chew Jin Hao.
-I am a 18 year old Singaporean interested in Cybersecurity and Web Development.
-I am currently a student studying in River Valley High School.\
+I am a 19 year old Singaporean passionate about computer science, particularly Cybersecurity and Web Development.
+I am currently in the process of enrolling into university!\
 \
 I participate in a lot of CTFs, and currently specialize in Web, with a bit of experience in Crypto.
 Currently, I'm interested in expanding intro Rev, although I have not found much time lately\
 \
 Apart from techy stuff, I'm also very passionate about language!
 Currently, I am fluent in Chinese and English, with roughly a N3-N2 standard of Japanese.
-I have experience doing translation work, and will be taking comissions in the future
+I will be taking my N3 JLPT examination in July this year.
+I also have experience doing translation work, and am planning on taking comissions in the future.
 \
 As for my hobbies, I love reading and gaming!
 I have a very unhealthy obsession with competitive games such as Tetris and Chess, as well as FGs.
+I've moved on from GBVSR to GGST, playing bridget and Asuka.

 ## Accademic Qualifications